 About Me

-I am an Assistant Professor of Computer Science at the University of Colorado Boulder, where I lead the Boulder Language and Social Technologies group.
 Before joining CU, I was a Postdoctoral Researcher at Microsoft Research NYC.
 I completed my PhD in Computer Science at Purdue University, and my BSc. in Computer Science and Engineering at the Universidad Simon Bolivar in Caracas, Venezuela, where I was born and raised.

 My Work